baselime/docs/security/overview.md

 ## Data Scrubbing and Obfuscation

 Baselime provides tools for scrubbing and obfuscating sensitive data, such as passwords, secrets, and API keys.
-Users can block or obfuscate specific keys by dataset using the `.baselimeignore` file, or by using the `baselime scrubbing` command.
+Users can block or obfuscate specific keys by dataset using the `.baselimeignore` file.
 In addition, Baselime automatically scrubs a predefined list of sensitive fields, including "password" and "secret".

 To learn more about how to use these features to protect your data, see the Baselime [Telemetry Data Privacy](./privacy.md) documentation.